 - Keep your Social Security card and number in a safe place such as a safe deposit box or a fireproof safe.
 Never carry it in your wallet or purse.

 - Unless someone must have it to verify your identity, do not give it out.
-Find out what that person or entity is going to do with the information, and figure out if you think they are trustworthy.
+What are they going to do with the information and are they trustworthy?

-- Store your laptop in a secure place.
-Change your passwords often and do not allow passwords to be "remembered" by websites.
-Keep virus and malware protection up to date on your PC, laptops, smart phones, etc.
+- Store your laptop, tablets and smart phones in a secure place.
+Change your passwords often and never store your passwords on websites.
+Keep virus and malware protection up to date.

-- Guard your credit and debit cards, as well as any correlating PIN numbers.
-Do not ever write a PIN number on the debit card or keep it stored near your card.
+- Never loan a credit or debit card, as well as any correlating PIN numbers.
+Do not ever write a PIN number on the card or keep it stored with the card.

 - Scrutinize your monthly statements.
 Go over any and all statements as soon as you receive them.